-- ensuring that the Plan's investment and legal advisers, as well as its asset manager (RIEL), have clearly defined responsibilities in respect of climate change, that they have adequate expertise and resources, including time and staff, to carry these out, that they are taking adequate steps to identify and assess any climate-related risks and opportunities that are relevant to the matters on which they are advising, and that they are adequately prioritising climate-related risks; - considering and documenting the extent to which the advisers' responsibilities are included in any agreements, such as investment consultants' strategic objectives and service agreements; - ensuring that RIEL is aware of the Trustee's climate-related considerations, including the risks and opportunities it identifies, and factoring these into the selection of investment managers/funds and the investment strategy's asset allocation; - ensuring that the Plan's investment managers are managing climate-related risks and opportunities in relation to the Plan's investments, and have appropriate processes, expertise, and resources to do this effectively; and - communicating with Plan members and other stakeholders on climate change where appropriate, including public reporting in accordance with The Occupational Pension Plans (Climate Change Governance and Reporting) Regulations 2021, and The Occupational and Personal Pension Plans (Disclosure of Information) Regulations 2013 (together 'Task Force on Climate-related Financial Disclosures (TCFD) reporting').
+- ensuring that RIEL is aware of the Trustee's climate-related considerations, including the risks and opportunities it identifies, and factoring these into the selection of investment managers / funds and the investment strategy's asset allocation; - ensuring that the Plan's investment managers are managing climate-related risks and opportunities in relation to the Plan's investments, and have appropriate processes, expertise, and resources to do this effectively; and - communicating with Plan members and other stakeholders on climate change where appropriate, including public reporting in accordance with The Occupational Pension Plans (Climate Change Governance and Reporting) Regulations 2021, and The Occupational and Personal Pension Plans (Disclosure of Information) Regulations 2013 (together "TCFD reporting").

-The Trustee's views on Net Zero
+The Trustee's views on Net Zero alignment

-The Trustee has considered Net Zero and believes that climate change and other environmental issues represent a significant financial risk to members.
+The Trustee has considered Net Zero alignment and believes that climate change and other environmental issues represent a significant financial risk to members.
 The Trustee believes that it is in the interests of the membership as a whole for there to be an orderly transition to Net Zero in line with the Paris Agreement Targets.
 The Trustee has, therefore, been working on several initiatives to make a difference in respect of climate change.

-The Trustee believes that to achieve the Paris Agreement targets, all stakeholders need to align to a 1.5°C world.
-This requires governments, corporates, regulators, asset managers and asset owners to work towards a consistent target.
+The Trustee believes that to achieve the Paris agreement targets, all stakeholders need to align to a 1.5°C world.
+This requires governments, corporates, regulators, asset managers, and asset owners to work towards a consistent target.
 The Trustee recognises that the world is not currently on track to reach this target and acknowledges the part it can play to get there.
 The Trustee believes that companies that take climate change seriously and manage their businesses accordingly will achieve better results in the long term.